 Life Support Courses

 As an accredited American Heart Association (AHA) training center, our life support courses are designed for health care providers, businesses, organizations, non-profits and schools, as well as individual learners.
 Classes are led by health care professionals with years of hands-on experience who know what it’s like to put practice to the test.

 Through these classroom-based courses for health care providers, you will learn techniques for Basic Life Support (BLS).
 The American Heart Association CPR course curriculum includes the ability to recognize several life-threatening emergencies, provide basic steps for CPR to victims of all ages, use an AED and relieve choking in a safe, timely and effective manner.
 Participants receive a BLS certification valid for two years upon completion.

 Advanced life support courses for health care providers build upon the foundation of lifesaving that you learn in a Basic Life Support (BLS) class.
 These courses will continue to emphasize the importance of continuous, high-quality CPR while highlighting the importance of efficient team communication and a variety of other critical skills.
 Participants receive either an ACLS or PALS certification upon completion.

-For more information regarding these courses or to register, contact the AHA Training Center at 717-544-5184 or send us an email.
+For more information regarding these courses or to register, contact the AHA Training Center by sending us an email.

 The goal of the Advanced Cardiac Life Support for Experienced Providers (ACLS-EP) course is to improve outcomes in complex cardiovascular, respiratory and other emergencies (such as metabolic and/or toxicologic) by expanding on core ACLS guidelines and encouraging critical thinking and decision-making strategies.
 Through instruction and active participation in case-based scenarios, learners enhance their skills in the differential diagnosis and treatment of pre-arrest, arrest and post-arrest patients.